ronishahill/Data-Analysis-Portfolio/README.md

 # Ronisha Hill - Data Analysis Portfolio

 ## About
-Hello, I'm Ronisha, a health informatics professional with 7+ years of experience analyzing patient data in various healthcare roles and settings.
-I enjoy transforming raw data into meaningful and actionable insights used to make data-driven decisions, improve patient outcomes, and assist in optimal healthcare management.
-Through analytical and big picture thinking, I excel at uncovering patterns and trends within complex datasets, which can be used to guide strategic business decisions and meet organizational goals.
+Hello, I'm Ronisha, a data analyst with 7+ years of combined experience across health insurance, clinical operations, and patient workflows.
+I turn complex healthcare and insurance data into clean, actionable insights using SQL, Excel, Power BI, and modern data practices.
+I love building efficient queries, validating data quality, and delivering high impact reporting to internal and external stakeholders.

-I'm committed to continuous learning and staying at the forefront of the latest advancements in healthcare and data analytics.
-In addition to my Bachelor's Degree in Health Informatics & Information Management, I'm proficient in SQL, Excel, Tableau, Power BI, Epic Systems, and more.
+I focus on solutions that drive clarity and better healthcare decision making by turning messy data into something teams can actually use.

+My background spans across payers, providers, and patient facing operations, giving me a unique view of the healthcare ecosystem—EHRs, claims, authorizations, clinical workflows, and everything in between.

 Feel free to look around : )